 Pattaya, Thailand just can’t seem to shake its reputation as a hub for sex tourism and prostitutes in Thailand.
 Whether one seeks girls, boys or “third sex” ladyboys, Pattaya is among the most notorious spots in Asia for prostitution.

-To make matters worse, Pattaya’s hyper-commercial city center and (comparatively) dingy beaches make it a bottom-tier leisure destination in Thailand, a country known for endless sugar-sand shorelines and shallow, glassy waters.
+To make matters worse, Pattaya’s hyper-commercial city center and (comparatively) dingy beaches make it a bottom-tier leisure destination in Thailand, famous for its endless sugar-sand shorelines and shallow, glassy waters.

 For many a Thai, Pattaya’s only redeeming quality tends to be its location near Bangkok.
 Unfortunately, the overabundance of foreigners in Pattaya raises prices so much that most Thais are better off splurging on a flight to Phuket or Koh Samui.

 So, does Pattaya have any redeeming qualities for prospective visitors who aren’t sex tourists?
-This travel blog post explores the answer.
+Is Pattaya famous for anything other than hookers and ladyboys?

 How Pattaya Became a Sex Tourism Hub